IBM/edb-tickets/README.md

 `Vue` components are used to build the app UI, and can be found in the `/src` directory.

-The main `Vue` component is `App.uve`, which defines the page banner, the login panel, and navigation links to the sub-pages.
+The main `Vue` component is `App.vue`, which defines the page banner, the login panel, and navigation links to the sub-pages.

 Each sub-panel in the app has its own `Vue` file, which is located in the `/src/pages` directory.